 It is always important to stay proactive and well informed in your own health care.
 In addition to your regular medical breast examinations, consider regular breast screening with Thermography, the results could change your life.
 Thermography is one of the best early warning systems available today.

 - To evaluate the functional condition of the thyroid structure.
 (Hypo or hyper conditions)

 - Presence of inflammation from nodular formations.
 Appearances of oral and sinus infections.

 - Quantify post-surgical inflammation.

-Hello, You have taken a proactive step towards maintaining your good health, naturally and in a holistic manner.
+Hello, you have taken a proactive step towards maintaining your good health, naturally and in a holistic manner.
 Thermography is painless, no contact and no radiation.
-Margaret and I, are the managing partners of this clinic and we’d like to welcome you to our website.
-Also, do visit us and “like” us on Facebook: where we also post our thoughts, feelings, ideas, feedbacks and impromptu teachings.
-We encourage you to stay connected with us as we post upcoming events, updates, and promotions!
-We will be very glad to meet you and welcome you to our clinic.
-We’d like to reassure you that we are both practicing critical care and pre and post operative care nurses from the University Health Network who are enthusiastic in combining our over 55 years of nursing with a holistic and preventative approach in sustaining, supporting and preserving our good health.
+Do visit us and “like” us on Facebook: where we also post our thoughts, feelings, ideas, feedbacks and impromptu teachings.
+We encourage you to stay connected, as we post upcoming events, updates, and promotions!
+I will be very glad to meet you and welcome you to the clinic.
+I’d like to reassure you that I am a practicing critical care and pre and post operative care nurse from the University Health Network, enthusiastic in applying my over 30 years of nursing with a holistic and preventative approach in sustaining, supporting and preserving our good health.
 Early detection is important but prevention is the key!